Code-Institute-Submissions/the_appleshop/README.md

 * The optional keys TESTING is only needed for testing to force Django to use sqlite.
 USELOCALSTATIC is used to work with local static files instead of AWS.

-* The env.py file should only contain the environment variable, such as:
+* The env.py file should only contain the environment variable and imports, such as:

+Begin file:

 import os